-The Sponsoring and Hospitality Guidance is to be used in addition to Gift and Entertainment Minimum Standards and it focuses on "corporate hospitality/events" i.e. invitations extended to Allianz employees or invitations extended by Allianz to clients or business partners or others.
+The Sponsoring and Hospitality Guidance is to be used in addition to the Minimum Standards on Gifts and Entertainment and it focuses on "corporate hospitality/events", i.e. invitations extended to Allianz employees or invitations extended by Allianz to clients or business partners or others.
 General conditions to be fulfilled for any kind of sponsoring, hospitality or invitations, invitations that require prior consultation of Compliance Department, prohibitions and approval requirements.